UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 Hi-fi Prototype of the Approvals

-To evaluate the current OnBoard website and compare it with the redesigned approvals screens, we measured the time and clicks required to complete a variety of tasks.
-Participants were introduced to the OnBoard's features and performed a think-aloud exercise throughout the task completion process.
-The results from the users’ testing showed that there was a 38% reduction in clicks and a 20% decrease in task completion time, significantly improving interface efficiency and performance reliability.
+To evaluate the current OnBoard website and compare it with the redesigned proposal, we measured the time and clicks required to complete a few tasks.
+Participants were introduced to the OnBoard's features and asked to perform a think-aloud exercise throughout the task completion process.